tfpickard/tom.monster/README.md

   `backend/app.py`.
 - Expand `backend/scene.py` with additional geometry or lighting recipes to visualise more repository metadata such as stars and issues.
-- Enhance the surreal narrative by adding templates or hooking into the GitHub issues API for richer text sources.
+- Tune the surreal narrative by adjusting `backend/story.py` prompts or swapping in a different OpenAI model via the `OPENAI_MODEL` environment variable.

 ## License